-English Reading and Writing Level 1, 2, 3
+English Reading and Writing Levels 1, 2 (Intensive)

-The English reading and writing courses provide an integrated and structured approach with increasing levels of difficulty through the three levels.
-The three levels are calibrated to the international descriptors of IELTS and the Common European Framework.
-In reading and writing course 3, there is concentrated focus on English for Academic Purposes and students are able to use English for Academic purposes reading skills, such as inferring meaning from context and writing skills such as logically sequencing and organizing complex ideas into a discursive essay.
+The English reading and writing courses provide an integrated and structured approach with increasing levels of difficulty through both levels.
+The two levels are calibrated to the international descriptors of IELTS and the Common European Framework of Reference for Languages (CEFR).

-English Listening and Speaking Levels 1, 2, 3
+English Listening and Speaking Levels 1, 2 (Intensive)

-The listening and speaking courses follow a similar format to the reading and writing courses using an approach in which the 3 levels all interlink in structured progression.
-General English foundation skills are acquired in levels 1 and 2 leading into a more focused English for Academic purposes at level 3 in which students acquire skills such as inferring speaker attitude in listening and using reflective and critical thinking skills in their spoken discourse.
+The listening and speaking courses follow a similar format to the reading and writing courses using an approach in which the 2 levels all interlink in structured progression.
+General English foundation skills are acquired in levels 1 and 2 leading into more focused English for Academic purposes by the end of Level 1.